kpn-dsh/dsh-cli/docs/environment_variables.md

 > dsh --env-vars
 ```

-An detailed explanation of an environment variable can be printed via the commands:
+A detailed explanation of an environment variable can be printed via the commands:

 ```bash
 > dsh --env-var DSH_CLI_DRY_RUN  # Explains environment variable "DSH_CLI_DRY_RUN"